wilsonzlin/edgesearch/README.md

 ### WebAssembly

 The [C implementation](https://github.com/RoaringBitmap/CRoaring) of Roaring Bitmaps is compiled to WebAssembly.
-A [basic implementation](./wasm/) of essential standard library functionality is implemented to make compilation possible.
+A [basic implementation](./wasm/) of essential C standard library functionality is implemented to make compilation possible.

 ## Usage